kidwm/dictionary-panel/README.md

 dictionary-panel
 ================

-A firefox extension that display the selection text query result in a panel.
+A firefox extension that display the dictionary queried result of selection text in a panel.